fcannizzaro/genshin-deck/README.md

 > At this moment this plugin works only with **GENSHIN IMPACT GLOBAL**

+## New repository

+The new plugin is now developed at [https://github.com/fcannizzaro/hoyodeck](https://github.com/fcannizzaro/hoyodeck)

 ## Installation

 Download the stream-deck plugin from the [releases](https://github.com/fcannizzaro/genshin-deck/releases)